On January 28, 2020, a Twitter post on the DecolonizeThisPlace account called for a violent uprising in New York City. The message was:

 Khaled was a leading member of the Popular Front for the Liberation of Palestine (PFLP) and participated in the hijacking of TWA Flight 840 in 1969 and El Al Flight 219 in 1970.
 Khaled has said that the second intifada failed because it was not violent enough.
 She advocates for the use of children in terror attacks and compares Zionists to Nazis.

-Image 28: Samples of Amin Husain’s published calls for terror attacks against targets in NYC and some other militant literature that includes a guide for “Preparing In Advance for Action” and instructions “If You Are Arrested” and detailed how-to instructions for attack, target selection, target prioritization, and recommended combat techniques (e.g. using Molotov cocktails vs. street barricades).
+Image 28: Samples of Amin Husain’s published calls for terror attacks against targets in NYC and some other militant literature that includes a guide for “Preparing In Advance for Action” and instructions “If You Are Arrested” and detailed how-to instructions for attack, target selection, target prioritization, and recommended rioting techniques (e.g. using projectiles vs. street barricades).

 Image 29: Sample of Amin Husain’s militant projects in the US.
 Husain’s terror activity started shortly after he arrived in the US.
 In 2012, he was one of the organizers of the Occupy Wall Street movement